scarhand/devise-jwt-cookie/README.md

 #### domain

 The domain the cookie should be issued to.
-Will be omitted if not set.
+Defaults to `localhost:3000`.

 #### secure